Kongloner/SegFinder/README.md

  `--cor`: correlation coefficient (default: 0.8).

+  `--method`: the method to quantify the transcript abundances,salmon or RSEM (default salmon).

  `--nt_noViruses`: the location of nt_noViruses database, used to remove viral sequence contamination, optional.

  `--nt`: the location of nt database.(Use the absolute path to specify the location of the database (default: Seg_DB/NT/nt).

  `--nr`: the location of nr database.(Use the absolute path to specify the location of the database (default: Seg_DB/NR/nr).

- `--method`: the method to quantify the transcript abundances,salmon or RSEM (default salmon).
+ `--taxonkit`:the location of the built-in local database provided by TaxonKit for queries and annotations of NCBI taxonomy data (default Seg_DB/taxonkit_db).

  `--taxidDB`: the location of prot.accession2taxid database.(Use the absolute path to specify the location of the database (default: Seg_DB/accession2taxid/prot.accession2taxid).